 The fallback on synthetic oil and the human cost

-The Nazi war economy and synthetic fuel industry was based on slave labor (by 1944, slave labor made up 1/3 of the total work force in the German synthetic fuels industry).
-The synthetic fuel and rubber plants were placed adjacent to the Auschwitz concentration camp in Poland.
+The Nazi war economy and synthetic fuel industry was based on slave labor.
+By 1944, slave labor made up 1/3 of the total work force in the German synthetic fuels industry.
+The synthetic fuel and rubber plants were placed adjacent to the Auschwitz concentration camp in Poland..
 I.G.
 Farben, which had become deeply involved and an enthusiastic partner in the venture with the SS at Auschwitz, built its own “branch” concentration camp, Monowitz, because too many prisoners were dying or being debilitated from the other camps.
-Monowitz was a death camp or factory.
+Monowitz was a death camp and industry factory.